zjwee/general-assembly-projects/project_1/README.md

 |act_reading|float|ACT|Average ACT Reading scores for each state|
 |act_science|float|ACT|Average ACT Science scores for each state|
 |act_composite|float|ACT|Average ACT composite scores for each state|

+All features except 'state' will be appended with _2017 or _2018 depending on the year of the provided data